renehiemstra/terratest/README.md

   1/1 tests passed
 ```
 Both testsets reuse the lua and terra variables `z` and `x` defined in the beginning.
 In addition, the testsets have variables `y` and `p`, respectively, that can only be used inside the testset where they are defined.

-//### Setup and teardown
-//Most test frameworks provide setup and teardown facilities to allocate memory, reuse variables //and to free memory.
-Using terratest this can be done using a simple `terradef` block at the //beginning and end of a test environment.
-For example,